gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Their components failed shortly thereafter."
 The fan on its shoulder spun furiously.
 "It is unfortunate.
-This one estimates that the cleanup necessitated by the incident delayed completion of repairs by almost eighty-one hours."
+The cleanup necessitated by the incident delayed completion of repairs by several days."

 Maddy nodded jerkily.
 The bot was between them and the door they had come through.